ejsdotsh/ejsdotsh/README.md

 service provider infrastructure performance, provisioning, monitoring, reliability, and deployment problems.

+i am currently seeking a Staff/Senior Staff/Principal role leading the research, development, and innovative application of modern technology to build collaborative, software-defined solutions to large-scale network/infrastructure challenges.

-i am currently seeking a Staff+ engineering role. please see my [linkedin](https://linkedin.com/in/ejsdotsh) and/or my [cv](./cv/ejs.pdf) for specifics.
+please see my [linkedin](https://linkedin.com/in/ejsdotsh) and/or my [cv](./cv/ejs.pdf) for specifics.

 ----